Shivam-Singh-04/Interactive-Sales-Dashboard-Using-Excel/README.md

 Various other data cleaning steps can be applied as per your requirement.
 Now moving on to the **Data Preparation/Processing** part, the necessary steps are:

-1) Grouping Data: We can group the data to simplify the category.
+**1) Grouping Data:** We can group the data to simplify the category.
 Suppose, if we need check orders by age, our data has a age range between 12 to 51.
 We might need to check sales for each age, which in turn is a tedious and useless task.
 Instead, we can classify them as teenager